Who Wants to Be a Millionaire (American game show): Syndication

 As the seventeenth season progressed, the future of Millionaire became uncertain.
 Its strongest group of stations, the ABC-owned stations, had announced that they would be picking up a new talk show hosted by former NBC News anchor and correspondent Tamron Hall for Fall 2019, making no announcement about the future of Millionaire with it; thus, it was speculated that the series would likely be facing its end.
 On May 17, 2019, the cancellation announcement came down, with Millionaire airing its final first-run episode on May 31, 2019.

 Just over a year later, another shakeup involving Disney properties gave the series life again.
 As part of their acquisition of 21st Century Fox's broadcasting assets in 2019, Disney became the syndicator for series that were previously distributed by Fox through its subsidiary 20th Television.
 This included syndicated reruns of the first twenty-five seasons of the TV series Cops.
-In the aftermath of the murder of George Floyd by a Minneapolis police officer, first-run episodes were cancelled by the series' current producer, Paramount Network, as were all reruns.
+In the aftermath of the murder of George Floyd by a Minneapolis police officer, first-run episodes were canceled by the series' current producer, Paramount Network, as were all reruns.
 Disney responded by immediately removing all of the episodes of Cops under its control from local stations.
 Many of the stations airing the rerun package were offered reruns from the final season of the syndicated version of Millionaire as a replacement and many took them up on the offer.

-GSN
+Reruns on GSN

-Game Show Network (GSN) acquired the rerun rights to the U.S. Millionaire in August 2003.
+Game Show Network (GSN) acquired the rerun rights to the US Millionaire in August 2003.
 The network initially aired only episodes from the three seasons of the original prime-time run; however, additional episodes were later added.
 These included the Super Millionaire spin-off, which aired on GSN from May 2005 to January 2007, and the first two seasons of the syndicated version, which began airing on November 10, 2008.
-On December 4, 2017, GSN acquired the rerun rights to the Harrison episodes of Millionaire (seasons fourteen and fifteen), which began airing December 18, 2017.
+On December 4, 2017, GSN acquired the rerun rights to the Harrison episodes of Millionaire (seasons fourteen and fifteen), which began airing on December 18, 2017.
+On April 3, 2023, GSN started re-airing the Regis era episodes.